aletheatoh/CodeU-Spring-2018/README.md

 # CodeU Example Project

+This is the Readme for the Team 9 repo

 This is an example chat application.
 It's complete and functional, but leaves plenty of room for improvement.